 Wondering about the future of third-party cookies?
-With Google announcing changes we explore how marketers can best plan for the third-party cookie apocalypse.
+With Google announcing changes we explore how marketers can best plan for the decline of third-party cookies.

-Third-party cookies have been a staple of digital advertising for decades, but their time is coming to an end.
+Third-party cookies have been a cornerstone of advertising for years, but this era is rapidly drawing to a close.

-Google is following in the footsteps of Safari and Firefox by phasing out third-party cookies to better protect user privacy.
+Safari and Firefox have already ditched third-party cookies to boost user privacy.

 A third-party cookie is a cookie that is set by a domain that is different from the domain of the website you are currently visiting.
 They are often used for online advertising purposes and allow marketers to track users’ browsing behaviour across multiple websites.